 Nanoelectromechanical Systems (NEMS) are at the intersection of electronic engineering and nanoscale mechanics.
 Innovations in this domain could lead to transformative breakthroughs in computing, sensing, and even medicine.
-However, with this high potential comes the crucial need to protect intellectual properties.
+However, with this high potential comes the crucial need to protect intellectual property.
 This guide will provide an overview of how startups can navigate the patenting process specifically for innovations in NEMS.

 Understanding the Basics of NEMS